Kiltakaro/Traking_Gps/README.md

     ```sh
     ./stop-producer.sh
     ```
 If you need any help, you can add "--help" at the end of the command to get more information.
+Example:
 ```sh
 ./prepare-broker.sh --help
 ```